MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 ## Prerequisites

-In order to perform the steps described next, you must have **Azure App Service** resource and related **App Service** in Azure.
+To perform the steps described next, you must have the **Bot Channel Registration** resource and the related **Bot App Service** (your bot) in Azure.

-## Enable Direct Line App Service Extension
+## Enable Direct Line app service extension

-This section describes how to enable the direct line app service extension using keys from your bot’s channel configuration and the **Azure App Service** resource where your bot is hosted.
+This section describes how to enable the Direct Line app service extension using the app service extension key from your bot’s Direct Line channel configuration.

-## Update .NET Bot to use Direct Line App Service Extension
+### Update bot code

 > [!NOTE]
 > `Microsoft.Bot.Builder.StreamingExtensions` preview packages have been deprecated.
 The SDK v4.8 now contains the [streaming code](https://github.com/microsoft/botbuilder-dotnet/tree/master/libraries/Microsoft.Bot.Builder/Streaming).
 If a bot previously made use of the preview packages they must be removed before following the steps below.

 1. In Visual Studio, open your bot project.
-2. Ensure the project is using version 4.8 or higher of the Bot Builder SDK.
+1. Make sure the project uses version 4.8 or higher of the Bot Builder SDK.
+Also, make sure that the package [Microsoft.Bot.Connector.Directline](https://www.nuget.org/packages/Microsoft.Bot.Connector.DirectLine/3.0.3-Preview1) version v3.0.3-Preview1 or later is installed.
-3. Allow your app to use the **Bot Framework NamedPipe**:
+1. Allow your app to use the **Bot Framework NamedPipe**:
     - Open the `Startup.cs` file.
     - In the ``Configure`` method, add code to ``UseNamedPipes``